 LEAD PAINT REMOVAL REGULATIONS

 When a child is identified as having an elevated blood lead (EBL) level, the Health Commissioner must request that the Health Department conduct an environmental investigation.
-The environmental investigation must be of the child's current residence and may include any secondary residence, such as any residence in which the child was living at the time of the blood test that identified an EBL level and/or any residence in which the child resided in the past year prior to any blood test that identified an EBL level (Section 2-101(a)).
+The environmental investigation must be of the child's current residence.
+The investigation may include any other residences the child stayed in during the year prior to the test.
+(Section 2-101(a)).

 If the child's residence is part of a multi-family dwelling, then all units, common areas and the premises of the multi-family dwelling may be inspected for lead hazards (Section 2-101(b)).

 Violation Notice and Order to Abate Lead Hazards

 If the investigation finds lead hazards, the Commissioner must issue a "Violation Notice & Order to Abate Lead Hazards" to the owner notifying them of the existence of lead hazards and ordering the abatement of hazards within 30 days (Section 3-101(a)).
 Abatement means removing the lead hazard.

 Every owner and operator of any property is obligated to comply with all notices and orders issued by the Commissioner to abate lead hazards (Section 3-101(b)).

 Violation notices must be served on the owner or operator (Section 3-101(d)).

 The minimum mandatory standards of abatement work are as follows (Section 4-101(a)):